 Don't give in to all their demands.
-While you may be financially capable but giving in to all they demand is going to set them for disappointment later in life.
+While you may be financially capable, giving in to all they demand will set them for disappointment later in life.
 Though he/she is your only child, don't spoil them by giving in to all their demands.
 Set your expectations and ensure that your child understands the consequences of irresponsible actions.
 Keep gifts in check.
 Experts warn that when onlies are bombarded with gifts and their every wish is fulfilled, they get the message, "I always get what I want."

-Parents need to realize that it's not the gifts that matter; it's time spent with the child that's most important.
+Parents need to realize that it's not the gifts that matter; it's time spent with the child that matters.
 Don't overindulge your child.
 During early childhood, an only child's expressions of need are responded to quickly.
 In contrast, children with siblings need to "wait in line" to have their needs met.
 And learning how to wait is a vital lesson for life.

-To prevent only children from developing an attitude of "What I want, I get," parents should ensure that the child learns the difference between needs, wants and desires.
+To prevent only children from developing an attitude of "What I want, I get," parents should ensure that the child learns the difference between needs, wants, and desires.
 Parents should intentionally delay gratification so that the child realizes the value of it.
 Too soon become boring too soon.
-Household rules should be clearly set and adhered too and discipline should be instilled and expectation set.
+Household rules should be clearly set and adhered to, and discipline should be instilled, and expectations set.
 Just because he is your only child does not mean he is the king of the world.
-He may be your prince but not to the world.
+He may be your prince, but not to the world.

 Let him express.
 Talk it out.
 Allow your child to express his/her feelings about others having a sibling and the fact that they don't.
 Tell them that every family is different and your family of 3 is the best for all of you.
-Once your child is of a suitable age, provide an explanation about your choice of having only one child, and assure that it is in his/her best interests.
-An honest conversation is better than leaving things to imagination and suppressed feelings.
+Once your child is of a suitable age, explain your choice of having only one child, and assure that it is in his/her best interests.
+An honest conversation is better than leaving things to the imagination and suppressed feelings.

 Getting to spend a lot of quality time with your child is one of the many advantages of having a single child, but know when to retreat so that it does not become suffocating.

-If we take a deeper look into these aspects, we would come to understand that these pitfalls can be encountered with any child in general and maybe a degree more with single child.
-Every child needs to experience the joy o grandparents love, the beauty of extended family, the value of friendship ,sharing and caring and the like.
+If we take a deeper look into these aspects, we will understand that these pitfalls can be encountered with any child in general and maybe a degree more with a single child.
+Every child needs to experience the joy o grandparents' love, the beauty of extended family, the value of friendship, sharing and caring, and the like.